• My Story

 teach kids to be frugal

-1. Be an exemplar
+1. Be an Exemplar

 Social learning theory is the interaction of environmental and cognitive factors to influence human learning and behavior.